nermalcat69/nermalcat69/README.md

-### 🌈 Hewoo!!
+### 🌈 Nameste!!

-Hey i'm Arjun Aditya also known by my internet alias nermal or nermalcat69
+Hey, I'm Arjun Aditya, also known as Nermal or NermalCat69 on the internet.
+I'm a 17-year-old programmer, started coding at a young age.
+I love cats (though I don't hate dogs) and enjoy building and doing pull-ups.

 ### 🥪 Programming & Tools

 Primarly I work with Typescript, Golang, Php, Ruby, Bash, C and Elixir but still exploring Rust at the moment.
+Other than that i work with a lot of frameworks and libraries for different usecases at the moment.

 For Deployments I stick with [Zerops](https://zerops.io), [Cloudflare Pages](https://pages.cloudflare.com) and [SST](https://sst.dev/).